Rhine romanticism: Schlegel's travel notes as a significant contribution

 In response to the nascent industrialization with their perceived negative side effects, artists and writers turned to nature and the past.
 Friedrich Schlegel describes his impressions of a journey along the Rhine in 1806: "For me only those areas are beautiful, which are usually called the rough and wild, since only these are exalted, only exalted areas can be beautiful, only these excite the thoughts of nature. [...]
 But nothing is able to embellish and to increase the impression as much as the traces of human courage in the ruins of nature, bold castles atop wild rocks – monuments of the time of human heroes harking back to those higher heroic days of nature.

 Lord Byron made the Rhine area enormously popular in England in 1818 with his verse narrative, Childe Harold's Pilgrimage.
 The German poet Adelheid of Stolterfoth created numerous Rhine poems.
 In the visual arts William Turner drew attention to the Rhine, especially in England, with his paintings, which were the result of several cruises on the river.
 The most popular romantic Rhine views, the reproductions in varying formats, such as postcards spreads were derived from Nikolai von Astudin.

+In music

+The leading German Romantic composer Robert Schumann's Third Symphony is nicknamed the Rhenish Symphony thanks to its musical imagery of the Rhineland in the second movement and the investiture of a cardinal at Cologne Cathedral in the fourth.